vaskozl/minilb/README.md

       value: "80"
 ```

-There are other things which you should consider:
+There are a few other things which you should consider:

-* The upstream needs to respect the short TTLs of the `minilb` response
+* Users needs to respect the short TTLs of the `minilb` response
 * Some apps do DNS lookups only once and cache the results indefinitely.

 ## Is `minilb` production ready?